zubairahmed-ai/Number-Plate-Recognition/README.md

 # Number-Plate-Recognition
 This repo is used to detect number plates in images
+---

-This is based on https://github.com/Deevoluation/ALPR
+> This is based on https://github.com/Deevoluation/ALPR

-Please download and run the [Main.py](https://github.com/zubairahmed-ai/Number-Plate-Recognition/blob/master/Main.py) file Below output is shown
+Please download and run the [Main.py](https://github.com/zubairahmed-ai/Number-Plate-Recognition/blob/master/Main.py) file

-#Output
+### Output

 ```
 "/Number-Plate-Recognition-master/Main.py"